Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Analysis and Proofs

-In the remainder of this section, we first state a well-known result to make the paper self-contained, and then propose two new linear algebraic facts as vital complements to our analysis.
+In the remainder of this section, we first restate some well-known technical facts to make the paper self-contained, and then propose a few additional algebraic facts for our analysis whose proofs are deferred to Appendix \ref{app:proof_lemma}.
+We then continue with the proof of the main results.